 Meetings don’t develop methods.
 They buy time while the samples sit.

-The moment I had access to the TQ-S, I stopped attending the debate and started reading the molecule.
-I’ll admit this isn’t instinct I was born with.
+I’ll admit the desk-first approach isn’t an instinct I was born with.
 Early in my career I did what most junior analysts do: I opened the solvent cabinet and started running.
 Trial and error.
 Iterative.
 Expensive.
 The first two years at the bench taught me that blind runs are mostly a way of documenting your confusion in chromatogram form.

 Start with the structure, not the column